New classes are added every day.

 CERTIFICATIONS, CERTIFICATES AND TRAINING: "NREMT" Instructor for ASHI, Medic 1st Aid, Lifesafe Services, Wildland Fire Fighting, Fire Fighter I and II, Urban Technical Rescue, HazMat First Responder, Cardio Vascular Tech, Hospice, Black belt Shotokan Karate

-International Backpacker across the Continental U.S. and Alaska, Central American, Mexico and Japan, Rock and Glacial Kayaking, Spelunking, Ocean Kayaking, Mountain Biking, U.S. Shotokan Karate Team, Sugar Glider Rescue.
+International Backpacker across the Continental U.S. and Alaska, Central America, Mexico and Japan; Rock and Glacial Kayaking; Spelunking; Ocean Kayaking; Mountain Biking; U.S. Shotokan Karate Team, Sugar Glider Rescue.

 Hi, my name is Michelle Warburton.
 I reside in northern Arizona and I am an educator by heart.
 I have been actively involved in educating others since 1998 in various environments.
 I am a graduate from Northern Arizona University with a Masters degree in Education Leadership and Human Relations-Counseling.
 My undergraduate degree is in Education from Prescott College.
 I became interested in search and rescue in 2009 and became a k9 handler.
 I decided to become a certified EMT in 2011 to assist with my skills and knowledge when deployed in the field for emergency situations.
 I am a CERT member with a local fire department.
 I love to volunteer with organizations that have a mission to make a difference and save a life.
 I would love the opportunity to teach you the skills to save a life as well.